 If you or a loved one needs to stay at Hospice in the Weald overnight you will stay on our In-Patient Ward.
 This is a 15-bed specialist, short-stay unit where terminally ill patients can receive compassionate, individualised, holistic and supportive care (as patients, their families and carers do across all of Hospice in the Weald's Services).

-There are many reasons why you or a loved one may need to access care on our In- Patient Unit, such as;
+There are many reasons why you or a loved one may need to access care on our In- Patient Ward, such as;

 - To help control difficult symptoms such as pain